 Others participate in short, company-sponsored programs, such as McKinsey Early Access, BCG Unlock, and Experience Bain.
 Applications are poised to open, and deadlines come quickly, so don’t delay if this option interests you.

 Still other admits take advantage of pre-term, non-academic travel programs, such as Kellogg Worldwide Experiences & Service Trips (KWEST), which unite more than 80% of incoming students through social, site-seeing, and community service activities.

 Schools often host receptions for admits where they can mingle and network with alumni and their fellow admits.
-Welcome Weekend is another prime opportunity to begin the process of connecting with your future cohort.
+Welcome Weekend is another prime opportunity to begin connecting with your future cohort.
 If you’ve followed the MBA forums, you may already have a head start on building relationships with other admits.

 Find out if there’s a Facebook or Whatsapp group for your class.
 If not, offer to help set one up.
 Business schools make it easy for classmates to get to know each other pre-term.
 Take advantage of these social opportunities, and you’ll arrive on campus feeling already at home.

 Finally, enjoying some quiet time before things get crazy should also be on your admitted MBA student To-Do List.
 Cross a few items off your bucket list.
 Connect with family and friends you won’t see much of during the next two years.
 Dive back into those hobbies and extracurriculars that made you a desirable, well-rounded candidate in the first place.

 The months leading up to the start of business school is an exciting time.
 But it flies by in a flash.
 Knowing what to expect and laying the foundation for a smooth transition to student life will make your first year less stressful and even more rewarding.